Webador/sendcloud/README.md

-# SendCloud
+# Sendcloud

 [![CircleCI](https://circleci.com/gh/JouwWeb/sendcloud.svg?style=svg)](https://circleci.com/gh/JouwWeb/sendcloud)

-This is a PHP library that provides a simple way to communicate with the SendCloud API.
+This is a PHP library that provides a simple way to communicate with the Sendcloud API.
 It was created because there were no simple alternatives that follow good object-oriented code practices.

-> NOTE: This library does not implement all SendCloud API functionality.
+> NOTE: This library does not implement all Sendcloud API functionality.
 If you require functionality that is missing please request it through a GitHub issue or pull request.

 ## Example